dlang/DIPs/DIPs/DIP1NNN-DK.md

 A unit type has only one value, so 0 bits of storage are needed.
 Calling `assertInBounds` can produce two things: {`()`, `⊥`}
 Either it returns (represented by the unit value `()`) or it causes a crash (represented by the bottom value `⊥`).
-Since the unit value carries no information, it is discarded and doesn't produce any code or use any memory.
+Since the unit value carries no information, it is discarded and does not produce any code or use any memory.
 Note that `void` currently has some restrictions and oddities making it not a proper unit type; [another DIP](https://github.com/dkorpel/DIPs/blob/fix-void/DIPs/DIP1NNN-DK.md) aims to fix that.

 Finally, consider a function that always crashes: